KaranbirSingh7/terraform-ec2-airflow/README.md

 - 1 EC2 VM (size can be changed, default to t2.micro)
 - 1 key pair

-Once Infrstructure is provisioned, ansible uses AWS dynamic inventory and run playbook to have airflow installed on OS (Debian/Ubuntu).
+Once Infrastructure is provisioned, ansible uses AWS dynamic inventory and run playbook to have airflow installed on OS (Debian/Ubuntu).

 ### Check which EC2 instances the ansible-playbook would run on